-3.3 Measurement of the gravitational perturbation of clocks
+3.3 The gravitational perturbation of clocks

-It is not possible to use a single clock to compare measurements in non-inertial systems such as occur in fields with a variable gravitational potential.
-To compare physical systems with differing gravitational potentials we use two separate clocks, one as measuring device and another as system.
-Let a laboratory clock $T_L$ that is fixed in space serve as measuring device and let a second movable clock $T_s$ be introduced as physical system.
-The system clock $T_s$ may be subjected to different gravitational potentials and then compared with the laboratory clock $T_L$ to determine how the clock rate changes.
+It is not possible to use a single clock to compare measurements in non-inertial systems of variable gravitational potential.
+To compare physical systems with differing gravitational potentials we use two separate clocks, one as standard and another as a system variable.
+Let a laboratory clock $T_L$ that is fixed in space serve as standard and let a second movable clock $T_S$ be introduced as a system variable.
+The system clock $T_S$ may be subjected to different gravitational potentials and then compared with the laboratory clock $T_L$ to determine how the clock rate changes.
 Clocks placed in locations of higher gravitational potential speed up with respect to a stationary clock, while clocks in uniform relative motion slow down.
-Thus, the state of the system $T_s$ is determined by its velocity and its gravitational potential, both of which are observed and calculated continuously.
+Thus, the state of the system $T_S$ is determined by its velocity and its gravitational potential, both of which are observed and measured in continuous increments.
 Measurements of the time coordinate with respect to $T_L$ are performed without making physical contact with the system, a normal procedure for time measurements in both relativity theory and classical theory.

 The same property of light that allows astronomers to measure the distance of objects at the edge of the universe (spatial linearity) and compare the period of oscillation of red shifts (temporal linearity) can now be used to extrapolate to the very small dimensions of an atomic clock to analyze space-time at the microscopic level.
 The linearity of the radiation allows the coordinate differences of oscillating electrons in atomic clocks to be easily measured with respect to a flat space-time.
 Consider a well-known test for relativity theory using cesium beam atomic clocks based on the $Cs{133}$ isotope.
 The clocks are flown around the world first in an eastward and then in a westward direction, and later compared to a laboratory clock fixed on the earth's surface [6].
-The experiment demonstrates a slowing of clocks $\Delta t_k$ that is greatest in the eastward direction of flight due to the earth's rotation and a speeding up of clocks $\Delta t_g$ due to a decreased gravitational acceleration at higher altitudes.
+The experiment demonstrates a slowing of clocks $\Delta t_k$ that is greatest in the eastward direction of flight due to the earth's rotation and a speeding up of clocks $\Delta t_g$ at higher altitudes due to an increased gravitational potential.
 They are relativistic corrections to the time of the system clock $T_s$ in the airplane which cannot be interpreted by a nonrelativistic model of clocks because they are located in a noninertial system of coordinates.
 When $\Delta t_k$ and $\Delta t_g$ are summed at the end of the flight they will equal the time on the atomic clock $T_L$ in the laboratory.